+Overcoming travel anxiety is tough.
+I even have a hard time with it!
 A lot of people, specifically family and friends, disagree with me.
-After all, I ran off a mountain to face my fear of flying and managed to stay positive in face of uncertainty.
+After all, I ran off a mountain to face my fear of flying.
+In addition, I managed to stay positive in face of uncertainty when I lost my first “real” teaching job.
 Plus traveling solo, especially as a *gasp* woman, requires an ounce or two of courage, I guess.
+Running to new countries all by yourself isn’t a common hobby to have.

-Still, I’m a work in progress.
+Still, I’m a work in progress when it comes to addressing my anxiety issues.
 Let me count the ways…

 Flying makes me break out in hives.
 Hospitals make me believe I have a rare and incurable cancer.
 My car’s engine sputtering a random noise makes me run to the nearest Honda Dealership.
 Plus, the thought of suffering bizarre foodborne illnesses – while overseas and far away – makes me too scared to visit certain countries (I’m determined to conquer this phobia).

 But, listen, I want you to stamp the myth of “travel = domain of the brave and beautiful” out of your brain right now.
-Travel is for anyone, at anytime and any place.
+As I’ve already said travel is for anyone, at anytime and any place, and anxiety or not, you too can travel the world if you want to.

-Friendly locals, gorgeous landscape, fairytale castles, and lots of literary fun, Ireland is a top travel destination for many great reasons.
+Why?
+With its friendly locals, gorgeous landscape, fairytale castles, and lots of literary fun, Ireland is a top travel destination for many great reasons.
 For such a small country, there are tons of attractions and charming cities and towns for you to occupy your time.
-Trust me, you could spend weeks here and not feel bored.
+Trust me, you could spend weeks here and not feel bored for a moment.
+Ireland packs a metaphorical punch.

-If you despise flying, like me, Ireland is one of the closest European countries to North America.
+Additionally, if you despise flying, like me, Ireland is one of the closest European countries to North America.
 A 6 and a half hour flight from New York may sound like a long time, but comparatively, it’s quite reasonable.
+For example, it took me 6 hours to reach San Francisco.
+Why not stay on board another half hour and wind up in a completely different country?
+Something to think about.

+A word of warning.
+Ireland is not the best country if you want to take public transportation.
+The trains aren’t as speedy or frequent as other European destinations.
+You’ll need to drive and drive on the left.
+Gulp.
 Want to take a tour rather than drive yourself?
 No problem.
 Shamrocker Adventures is a budget-travel company that I’ve used myself to explore Ireland.
+You meet plenty of friends which is a big bonus.
 If you’re older and hostels don’t appeal to you, then give CIE Tours a shot.
 They have over 80 years of experience in Ireland.
 My mom went on one of their tours in the past, and she had an amazing time!

 Worried about a lack of English?

-People here speak better English than I do, especially in Vienna and Salzburg’s tourist centers; although, I always recommend learning a few slices of the local language to be polite.
+People here speak better English than I do, especially in Vienna and Salzburg’s tourist centers; although, I always recommend learning a few slices of the local language to be polite to the locals.

 Worried about crime?